Office of Faculty & Staff Benefits

 1. The institution must be accredited in the country in which the school is located, and

-2. payment of tuition must be made directly to the institution by Georgetown University.
+2. Payment of tuition must be made directly to the institution by Georgetown University.
 Schools that are not already in the University systems may often take longer than anticipated to set up and pay.

 When Eligibility Ends

 If you terminate employment or move to a benefits ineligible position in a semester in which your TAP benefits have already been disbursed, you will not be required to reimburse Georgetown for that semester.
 However, you will not be eligible for TAP benefits for any subsequent semester.
 Retirees of the University may continue to use their benefits in retirement, but are subject to the same rules and maximums as active employees.
-Click here to learn more about retirement eligibility and benefits.

 Questions?
 Email tapbenefits@georgetown.edu.